wang-jun-hao/tp/docs/UserGuide.md

 {:toc}

 ## 1. Introduction
-MediBook is a **desktop app for managing patient details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, MediBook can get your patient management tasks done faster than traditional methods.
+MediBook is a **desktop medical records software targeting doctors and administrative staffs in clinics or hospitals to help manage patient details.** It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, MediBook can get your patient details management tasks done faster than traditional methods.

+This user guide helps you get familiar with its features and get started with using MediBook.

 --------------------------------------------------------------------------------------------------------------------